 While its use of existing Shimano cassettes is admirable, it does drive some compromises.
 The 11-34t cassette is the widest approved with a double chainring and it has wider steps than most road cassettes at the high end of the range (smaller cogs) and smaller steps at the low end.
-Its progression stands out on paper (see visualization below) but without some miles it's hard to say if the difference will actually be noticeable on the road.
+Its progression stands out on paper (see visualization below) but as a rule these differences are more noticeable from an office chair than from the saddle.
 The high gears are lower with the stock chainrings than Force 1 but so too are the low gears, which should make the 479% overall range (112% of Ultegra) welcome on steep climbs and for loaded touring.

 Have you ever been in a car with a poorly-calibrated automatic transmission and overworked engine?
 One that hunts between gears, revving frantically in the lower and gutlessly lugging in the higher?
 That's an extreme example of what we're talking about here.
 Now, just like some motors are perfectly happy working across a broad range of speeds, some riders can easily adjust their cadence or speed by 5-10%.
 Others find larger steps jarring and prefer to keep their pedals turning within a narrower band.
-While most of us have a fairly narrow preferred range (somewhere around 80RPM), recent studies suggest that most of us are pretty far off the lower cadences believed to be most efficient, so conventional cadence wisdom may be due a revision.
+While most of us have a fairly narrow preferred cadence (somewhere around 80RPM), recent studies suggest that most of us are pretty far off the lower cadences thought to be most efficient, so conventional cadence wisdom may be due an update.
 Still, muscle memory is a powerful thing.

-So where do our gravel options land?
+So where do our gravel drivetrain options land?
 Let's have a look:

 The two SRAM AXS groups above manage to keep their average steps in check by... adding a cog.
 As nice as they are, twelve-speed gravel groups currently live at the high end of the market, complete with wireless electronic shifters.
 Their performance is excellent, but the cost and complexity of life at the bleeding edge won't appeal to everyone.

-Let's just say that no one company or drivetrain has found a magic bullet- just as no one is missing anything obvious.
+Let's start by saying that no one company or drivetrain has found a magic bullet- just as no one is missing anything obvious.
 Drivetrains reflect a combination of company philosophies, engineering strengths, and market demands.
-Shimano favors smaller steps and more gradual progression at the expense of range (single chainring) or redundancy & complexity (double chainring) while SRAM prefers simplicity and range at the expense of step size.
+Shimano favors smaller steps and more gradual progression at the expense of range (single chainring) or redundancy & complexity (double chainring) while SRAM generally prefers simplicity and range at the expense of step size.

-And no matter the manufacturer or model, there will probably come a time when you can't find the perfect gear- but we're at a point where anything on the market will work very, very well.
+Still having trouble pulling the trigger on a drivetrain?
+Know that no matter the manufacturer or model, there will probably come a time when you can't find the perfect gear—but we're at a point where anything on the market will work very, very well.